parsiya/Hugo-Octopress/README.md

 * [Octopress](octopress-link) is created by [Brandon Mathis](https://github.com/imathis).
 Octopress source can be found on [https://github.com/imathis/octopress](https://github.com/imathis/octopress).
 * Some code was taken from the [Hyde-x](https://github.com/zyro/hyde-x) Hugo theme by [Andrei Mihu](http://andreimihu.com/).
 * Sidebar icons are from Font Awesome by Dave Gandy - http://fontawesome.io.
+* Special thanks to everyone who has helped me with pull requests and issues.

 ## <a name="Ported by"></a>Ported by
 Ported by Parsia Hakimian: